House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What the Users Say

-To make sure we were getting the complete picture, we decided to see what other users thought about each of these products.
-We’ve scoured forums, reviews, and discussion boards to see what issues others encountered with these two filter pitchers, and which one people preferred in the long run.
+To ensure we were getting the complete picture, we decided to see what other users thought about each product.
+We’ve scoured forums, reviews, and discussion boards to see which issues others encountered with these two filter pitchers and which one people preferred in the long run.

 PUR CR1100C Classic Water Pitcher

 On the other hand, people loved the taste of the water from the PUR filter pitcher more than the Brita filters.
-Many users also reported that the PUR is much slower to filter than the Brita, so if you don’t like to wait for your water to filter, then the Brita may be a better choice.
+Many users also reported that the PUR is much slower to filter than the Brita, so if you don’t like waiting for your water to filter, the Brita may be a better choice.

 With the Brita pitcher, some people complained that water was draining around the filter instead of filtering through it.
-Leaks also seemed to be a semi-common occurrence after many months of daily use.
+After many months of daily use, leaks also seemed to be a semi-common occurrence.
 However, many have had their pitchers replaced, citing Brita’s great customer service.

-Most people think that the Brita filters offer a noticeable improvement over their tap water.
-Many people also felt that the PUR filters provided a better taste than the Brita and that it tasted more like minerals, which they liked.
-If you prefer the natural mineral taste, then perhaps PUR is for you.
+Most people think the Brita filters offer a noticeable improvement over tap water.
+They also felt that the PUR filters provided a better taste than the Brita and tasted more like minerals, which they liked.
+If you prefer the natural mineral taste, perhaps PUR is for you.

 Divider 4